PowerDNS/pdns/docs/dnssec/operational.rst

 As automation is not very widespread, DS publication often needs to occur manually as follows:

-1. utilize ``pdnsutil show-zone`` to display DS and DNSKEY parameters,
+1. utilize ``pdnsutil zone show`` to display DS and DNSKEY parameters,
 2. transfer these parameters securely to your parent.

 Some parents accept DS format, while some accept DNSKEY (and use it to derive